michael-rapp/AndroidPreferenceActivity/README.txt

 designed to be similar to the API of the Android SDK's PreferenceActivity, it provides additional possibilities, beyond the functionalities of the original.
 This includes easier adaption of the activity's appearance, as well as the possibility to use the activity as a wizard and to add or remove the activity's preference headers dynamically at runtime.
+Since version 2.0.0 the activity's UI is designed according to the Android 5.0 "Material Design" guidelines (even on pre-Lollipop devices).

 The library provides the following features: